chromoxdor/easyfetch/README.md

 There are 3 possible categories:
      1. big-values
      2. slider
-     3. the rest: buttons and "normal" tiles
+     3. the rest: buttons and "ordinary" tiles

   2. **unit-menu:** Here are all the units listed, that are connected via the controller called ESPEasy P2P Networking (https://espeasy.readthedocs.io/en/latest/Controller/C013.html)
      * next to the unitname is the unitnumber.